evanlimranola/wdio/README.md

 ```

 ### Tests
-In the tests folder, we will see the actual test cases that will run and be executed by the program.
-Each test file is separated from each other based on what page they are
+The actual test cases that will run and be executed by the program can be seen in the tests folder.
+Each test file is separated from each other based on what page they are working on.
-working on.
 For the alerts page, the e2e-alerts.js test file is the one who will run the automated test for it.

 ```
 describe('E2E Testing for Frames', () => {